Our next Vermont women's retreat is being planned for Summer 2027.

 What You May Notice As a Result

 When your system finally gets a sustained break, many women find that their mind quiets, their body releases tension, and decisions that felt murky become simple again.
-Boundaries get clearer.
-It becomes easier to tell what's a yes and what's a no.

 Not because something new was added -- but because enough was removed.